-Why accountants should take CPE in Environmental, Social and Governance (ESG) in 2021
+Why accountants should take CPE in Environmental, Social and Governance (ESG)

 Plastic reduction, zero-waste efforts, and carbon neutral supply chains — these are just some of the many ways in which industries and individuals do their due diligence to slow down climate change.
 Greater transparency about sustainability efforts is being demanded from organizations by socially conscious consumers if these companies want to be recognized as sustainable.